WTFAcademy/WTF-Ethers/en/05_WriteContract/readme.md

 ## Example: Interacting with the Test Network's `WETH` Contract

 `WETH` (Wrapped ETH) is a wrapped version of `ETH`.
 It wraps native Ethereum tokens using a smart contract to conform to the `ERC20` standard.
-For more detailed content about the `WETH` contract, refer to the [41st Lesson of the WTF Solidity Tutorial on WETH](https://github.com/AmazingAng/WTFSolidity/blob/main/41_WETH/readme.md).
+For more detailed content about the `WETH` contract, refer to the [WTF Solidity Tutorial on WETH](https://www.wtf.academy/solidity-application/WETH/).

 1. Create the `provider` and `wallet` variables.